70) LSU (#11) over Purdue, 1986

 53) Penn State (#13) over UCLA, 1991

 Football has been virtually the only game in town for many years now in Happy Valley, but it wasn’t necessarily always that way.
 Basketball was just as popular on campus in the early ’50s as the Nittany Lions reached as far as the Final Four in 1954.
-Their tournament appearance in 1991 as a #13 seed was their first trip in 26 years, and Penn State marked it with their first tournament win in 36 years.
-UCLA, led by future NBA players Tracy Murray and Don MacLean, jumped out to a big early lead in this one, but their shooting went cold in the second half as Penn State came from behind to win 74-60.
+Their tournament appearance in 1991 was their first trip in 26 years and Penn State marked it with their first tournament win in 36 years.
+UCLA, led by Tracy Murray and Don MacLean, jumped out to a big early lead in this one.
+But their shooting went cold in the second half as Penn State came from behind to win 74-60.
 Senior power forward James Barnes led the way with 19 points and eight rebounds.

 52) Wyoming (#12) over Virginia, 1987